OUR COUNSELLORS HELP PARENTS WITH:

 • support you in making the changes you choose

-Our counselors are professionally trained and adhere to the code of ethics of the New Zealand Association of Counselors, the New Zealand Association of Psychotherapists and the Parent Help Code of Ethics.
+Our counsellors are professionally trained and adhere to the code of ethics of the New Zealand Association of Counsellor’s, the New Zealand Association of Psychotherapists or DAPAANZ and the Parent Help Code of Ethics.
 This means that you can have confidence that you will receive best quality of service.

 How to do Zoom Counselling?